 From Latir Peak’s rounded summit, look north and you can see, hazy in the distance, the jagged fang of Colorado’s 14,317 -foot Blanca Peak; the view to the south reveals 13,161-foot Wheeler Peak, New Mexico’s highest mountain.
 In the company of southern Rocky Mountain giants such as these, the grassy 12,000-foot mountains of the Latir Peak Wilderness might seem easy to overlook.
 Indeed, many people do, for this, the fifth-smallest New Mexico wilderness, attracts few visitors.
 Yet four of the state’s 20 highest mountains-Venado Peak (12,734 feet), Latir Peak (12,708), Latir Mesa (12,692), and Virsylvia Peak (12,594)-are here.

-The intimacy of the area was just right for the trip a past partner and I wanted to do.
+The intimacy of the area was just right for the trip someone and I wanted to do.
 Small and scenic with low mileage.

 And the Laitr Peaks Wilderness would prove to be the perfect place to spend this holiday weekend together.